Seven Days in the Sun

 "Seven Days in the Sun" is a song by Welsh rock band Feeder, released as the second single from their Echo Park album.
 It was released on 2 April 2001 and reached number 14 on the UK Singles Chart the same month.
-CD1 of the single features "Just a Day", which was later released as a single.
+CD1 of the single includes "Just a Day", which was later released as a single.

 Music video

 The music video for the song features band members Grant Nicholas, Taka Hirose, and the late Jon Lee on a beach shot in Cape Town, South Africa, implementing various methods of reeling in some girls.
 Grant dresses up as a bike salesman, and gets the girls' passports in exchange for bicycles, Taka, a waiter in order to "demonstrate" his cooking skills, and Jon, in drag, possibly to show them his feminine side.
-However, it is only Taka that succeeds to impress.
+However, it is only Grant that succeeds to impress.
 Nine years since the video was shot, Feeder released via their Facebook page previously unreleased behind-the-scenes footage.

-The Taka’s bass guitar from the video was later put on display at the Cardiff branch of the Hard Rock Cafe, until its closure in 2010.